01 Dec Is Gutter Guard worth the cost?

 That’s why installing a gutter guard is a popular option for many homeowners.
 Designed to filter out the crud and debris, it can drastically reduce the amount of time you have to spend emptying out the contents of your gutter… which can only be a good thing.

 That’s not to say you will never have to don the gloves and get your hands dirty again – the sheer amount of debris your gutter is exposed to means that some dirt and debris will still work its way through the guard and will need to be cleaned.
-The amount of times you have to climb up to your roof and do it though will be far, far less.
+The number of times you have to climb up to your roof and do it though will be far, far less.

-By virtue of having to climb up the ladder less times, you’re not only saving considerable amount of time (just imagine what you could spend that Saturday afternoon doing instead) but also reduce the risk of climbing a ladder.
+By virtue of having to climb up the ladder fewer times, you’re not only saving considerable amount of time (just imagine what you could spend that Saturday afternoon doing instead) but also reduce the risk of climbing a ladder.
 That might seem like a small risk, but a 2015 report from the NSW Institute of Trauma and Injury Management (ITIM) revealed that in a four year period between 2010 and 2014, there were 8,496 hospital admissions and 51 deaths in New South Wales alone from people falling off a ladder. (https://www.aci.health.nsw.gov.au/__data/assets/pdf_file/0010/289630/Report_-_Ladder_injuires_in_NSW,_Nov_2015.pdf)

 Another area typically overlooked when it comes to the benefits of installing a gutter guard is the preventative role they play when it comes to bushfires.
 In fact, there is now a set requirement expected from constructors’ when building a property in a bushfire prone area.
 The Australian Standard AS3959 building regulation now requires all homes built in such an area to have an ember guard installed. (http://www.as3959.com.au/)

 If you are not residing in a bushfire-prone area, then a gutter guard can still work to protect your property from unnecessary damage that can be a safety risk to you and your family.
-Without proper protection, or adequate cleaning, a gutter will become clogged which will lead to a backlog of water.
+Without proper protection or adequate cleaning, a gutter will become clogged which will lead to a backlog of water.
 In turn, this can cause a growth of harmful mould which can cause respiratory problems; particularly in the young and elderly.

 Not only that, but a significant build-up of water from a clogged gutter can also cause significant damage to your property itself.
 From cracks in walls to damaged foundations; these can all eventually cause the house to become uninhabitable.